colejd/guify/docs/api.md

 - `initial` (Object): The initial value of the component.
 If you don't specify this, it will be copied from the bound value if there is one, or otherwise initialized to the variable type's default value.
 - `onChange` (callback): Fired every time the value governed by the component changes, with a single argument holding the value.
 - `onInitialize` (callback): Fired when the component is initialized.
+- `object` (Object): The object holding the property you want the component to be bound to.
+- `property` (String): The name of the property in `object` that you want the component to be bound to. `object[property]` and the value of the component will be bound (updating one will change the other).

 Some component types have their own options: